Marketing with Memes? Start here.

 Creating Memes: The Good and the Bad

 Memes come in many forms—and that’s good for your marketing strategy!
-They’re birthed seemingly at random, based on the whims of internet users.
+In addition, they’re birthed seemingly at random, based on the whims of internet users.
 The good news here is that memes are constantly being created, even by your consumers.
 If you intend to use them in a campaign, you’ll have plenty of templates ready for you.

 When you create content for a social media account, you want that content read as naturally as possible.
 In some cases, like with the Moonpie Twitter, this is manageable.
 However, the moment a corporation attempts to foster a meme, the internet turns like the fickle creature it is.
 Whether your users turn on you, mock the meme for insincerity, or transform it into a new meme—the wrong approach can quickly demean your business’ intent.